jimuflow/jimuflow/docs/en/manual/expression.md

 * ctime: Creation time, a timestamp in seconds
 * mtime: Modification time, a timestamp in seconds

+### Byte String Type - bytes

+The byte string type is used to represent binary byte data, and has the following attributes:

+* length: Get the number of bytes of the byte string.

 ### Web Browser Type - WebBrowser

 The web browser type represents an open web browser object.